 Habitat: Leafy Spurge grows from a stout caudex which has a deep vertical root and reproduces from seeds and primarily from the underground crown and root buds, which are numerous.
 Tilling the soil and breaking up the root results in greater growth of the population as a single root bud will create a new plant.
 It is a common plant of roadsides, dry fields and hillsides and is most aggressive in dry areas.
 It is allelopathic, that is, it has chemicals that inhibit other forbs from growing near it.
 Like many invasive plants, it is an early spring starter.

 Names: The genus name, Euphorbia, is said to refer to Euphorbus, the Greek physician of King Juba II on Numidia.
 Euphorbus found medicinal uses of certain plants of this genus.
-Carl Linnaeus (the author name on the plant classification) named the genus after him.
-The species, esula, is said to be derived from a Celtic word that meant 'sharp' referring to the acrid juice of the plant.
+Carl Linnaeus named the genus after him.
+The species, virgata, usually means 'twiggy' and is probably a reference to the way the inflorescence appears with numerous cyathiums on long stalks sticking out in numerous directions.
 The Euphorbias are a large world-wide genus.
-There are 14 members of the genus with known populations in Minnesota and several others were once reported but there are no collected specimens.
+There are 15 members of the genus with known populations in Minnesota and several others were once reported but there are no collected specimens.

 Comparisons: Another Euphorbia that is native to Minnesota, not invasive, and grown as an ornamental for its many late summer white flowers is Flowering Spurge, Euphorbia corollata L. Another Euphorbia found at Eloise Butler is the Wild Poinsettia, Euphorbia cyathophora.